Practical advice on how you can be healthier and still eat real food.

 - You’ll live longer: The long-term benefits of getting healthy are huge: you’ll reduce your risk of heart disease, stroke, high blood pressure, type 2 diabetes and some cancers.

 If none of this grabs you, think about this: how will your family cope with the burden if you drop dead from a heart attack?

 The price of unhealthy eating

-- Men die younger: Men die about five years younger than women and are more likely to get sick from serious health problems such as heart disease and cancer.
-Heart disease is the main cause of death in New Zealand and over twice as many men as women die from it.
+- Men die younger: The gap may be closing but men still die about three years younger than women and heart disease is still the main cause of death for New Zealand men.

 - Men gain more weight: If you were to guess how many people are fat by the amount they talk about it, women would win hands down.
 But it’s men who silently pack on those love handles, especially from their mid-twenties to mid-thirties.
-Around 60% of New Zealand men are overweight or obese compared with 48% of women.
+The proportion of New Zealand men who are overweight or obese is higher than for women.

 The male advantage